rurban/ctl/docs/deque.md

 ## Modifiers

-    assign (A* self, size_t count, T default_value)
+    assign (A* self, size_t count, T value)

-resizes and sets count elements to the default value.
+resizes and sets count elements to the value.

+    assign_generic (A* self, GI *range)

+resizes and replaces the contents of the container with copies of the values from the generic iter.

     clear (A* self)